 I earned my BA in Classics and MA in Philosophy in Pisa.
 I subsequently started a PhD in Geneva within the SNSF Research Project Appearance and Knowledge in Ancient Philosophy, under the supervision of Prof. Paolo Crivelli.

-Outside ancient philosophy, I am working on some medieval texts in philosophy of language.
+Outside Ancient philosophy, I also work on some medieval texts on what the medievals called 'logic'.
 I thus am a doubly enthusiastic member of the Genevan AMPhi (Ancient and Medieval Philosophy Research Group).

-I also have very strong interests in logic, philosophy and history of logic, and metaphysics.
-Accordingly, I am an affiliated member of eidos and part of the editorial committee of dialectica.
-Among several other things, in Geneva I understood the fruitfulness of studying the ‘Austro-German’ tradition of exact philosophers like Bolzano, Brentano, Frege, Twardowski, Meinong, the early Husserl, Reinach, and many others.
-In this regard, I am honoured to be a member of Inbegriff.
+I have very strong interests in logic, philosophy and history of logic, and metaphysics, which make me honoured to be a member of eidos and part of the editorial committee of dialectica.
+In Geneva I moreover understood the fruitfulness of studying the Mitteleuropean tradition of exact philosophers in which one finds the great Bolzano, Brentano, Frege, Twardowski, Meinong, the early Husserl, Reinach, and others.
+I pursue these studies as a member of Inbegriff.

-As for teaching duties, between Autumn 2015 and Spring 2017 I led the tutorial sessions of Prof. Crivelli's MA course in mathematical logic, which I shall also be teaching during Autumn 2018, whereas during the 2017 Autumn semestre I taught with Augustin a BA introductory course to logic.
+I greatly enjoy teaching.
+Since Autumn 2015 I have been leading the tutorial sessions of Prof. Crivelli's MA course in mathematical logic, whereas during the 2017 Autumn semestre I had the pleasure of teaching with Augustin a BA introductory course to logic.